Git-JMO/Election_Analysis/README.md

 Below is a detailed breadown of the Election Results in bulletized format.
 Additional data could be provided upon request.

 * Total number of County votes and County Percentages:
   * As depicted in the image below, there were a total of 369,711 total votes cast in the election.
-Out of the 369,711 votes, Denver was the county that accounted for the highest number of votes [38,855] and highest percentage of the votes [82.8%], followed by Jefferson County and Arapahoe County respectively.
+Out of the 369,711 votes, Denver was the county that accounted for the highest number of votes [306,055] and highest percentage of the votes [82.8%], followed by Jefferson County and Arapahoe County respectively.
+See below image for the full detail.
 ![Total_Votes_County_Votes2](Resources/Total_Votes_County_Votes2.png)

-### -Candidate Votes and Percentages:
+* Candidate Votes and Percentages:
-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 ![Candidate_percentage_votes2](Resources/Candidate_percentage_votes2.png)

 ### -Winner of the Election: